|

 Knightwick

-- The Talbot WR6 5PH; Tel: 01886 821 235; website Home of the Teme Valley Brewery, with its own hop fields.
+- The Talbot WR6 5PH; Tel: 01886 821 235; website Home of the Teme Valley Brewery; at the rear of the pub are hop fields, where the hops used in the beers are grown.
 This is a charming 15th century coaching Inn, serving food and drink all day every day.
 Quite apart from brewing its own beer, all the food is prepared and cooked on the premises using local ingredients (and imaginative recipes) for everything apart from the fish, which is from Cornwall and Wales.
 It is a relaxed and friendly place for a quiet drink and/or a tasty meal.
 The Inn has been run by the same family for over a quarter of a century.

 Beer: